masaichidono/learngit/readme.txt

 Git has mutable index called stage
 Git tracks changes
 Creating a new branch is quick
-Creating a new branch is quick an simple
+Creating a new branch is quick a simple